 - In the office, drive-thru or dropbox

-- Monthly credit card or bank draft
+- Monthly bank draft

-- Telephone using a credit card
+- Telephone using a credit card:

-- VISA, MasterCard, Discover,
+VISA, MasterCard, or Discover

-- or Electronic Check

 - Mail-in with remittance slip

 - On our website at wcwc.biz

 PAYMENT EXTENSIONS

 Avoid late and interruption fees by remitting payments no later than the 7th of each month.
 Payment extensions are available upon request three times per year.
 Contact the office for information.